Vedhas-Achar/cryptonite_taskphase_vedhas/OverTheWire/bandit 3-4.md

 # bandit 3-4

 ## Procedure
-I connected then i used `cd inhere` then i used `cat ..Hiding-From-You` and got the password.
+I connected then i used `cd inhere` then i used `cat ...Hiding-From-You` and got the password.

 ## bash